 Users can scan system applications, external storage volumes, or even the whole phone (including the external volumes).
 An extensive settings screen provides a wide selection of choices for how to configure the scan.
 For instance, it’s possible to customize the download location in case you are using a non-standard download path to save items from the internet.
 In addition, users are able to turn on scanning of system applications. to check stock applications during on-demand scans.

 Users can also configure a check for virus database updates after a certain number of days or after a certain period following startup.
 To control data costs, when the phone is in roaming mode, updates are disabled by default.

-Unfortunately, although some of TrustPort desktop products have been reviewed by AV-Comparatives, I wasn’t able to find independent benchmarking reports for its mobile app.
+Unfortunately, although some of TrustPort desktop products have been reviewed by testing labs, I wasn’t able to find independent benchmarking reports for its mobile app.
 Nevertheless, the tool correctly identified a test of a sample virus and user reports frequently cite the thorough nature of its scans.

 Send Remote Commands with Web Control

 Mobile Security also syncs up with TrustPort Mobile Security Web Control, an online dashboard for sending remote commands to the device.
 Although this required registering an online account and selecting which remote commands to enable on the handset, it features a recent activity log and list of devices associated with the account.
 By knowing their login password and phone number, users can also send remote commands to their device from other handsets running the program.
 This is a nice layer of additional security that could save a user with multiple handsets (that needs to lock down one after loss or theft), or someone using a friend’s handset to secure their own phone.